-The directors present their report and the consolidated and separate audited financial statements of Raketech Group Holding P.L.C (the "Group") for the year ended 31 December 2023.
-The Group has six subsidiaries; Raketech Group Limited, Casumba Media Ltd, Infinileads S.L., Raketech US Inc., Raketech Inc. and P&P Vegas Group Inc.
+The directors present their report and the consolidated and separate audited financial statements of Raketech Group Holding P.L.C (the "Group") for the year ended 31 December 2024.
+The Group has five subsidiaries: Raketech Group Limited, Casumba Media Ltd, Infinileads S.L., Raketech US Inc. and P&P Vegas Group Inc.

-Principal activities
+Principal Activities

-Raketech is a marketing tech company combining performance marketing and traditional performance-based affiliation by offering a wide portfolio of advertising space as well as data analysis tools to allow advertisers to maximise the value of their media spend.
-Customers span from sports streaming providers and game studios to the largest segment,
+Raketech is a marketing tech group combining performance marketing and traditional performance-based affiliation by offering a wide portfolio of advertising space as well as data analysis tools to allow advertisers to maximise the value of their media spend.
+Customers span from sports streaming providers and game studios to the largest segment, international betting and casino operators.
+Raketech also offers its services through SubAffiliation and provides data driven betting advice to consumers.
+Raketech's primary goal is to generate high quality leads and targeted advertisement space by providing relevant and engaging content to users interested in sports, casino and betting.

-Review of the business 2023
+Review of the Business 2024